Vindicta-Team/Vindicta-Docs/docs/quick-start.md

 8. Click `START`
 9. Wait for the initialization process to complete -- this can take a minute or two
 10. You should now be able to select the initial spawn point (an orange box) to spawn at.

+## Difficulty and performance settings

+There are lots of useful settings you can apply.
+Navigate to **escape menu -> addon options -> Vindicta -> Server**.

 ## Save System